 Research as Content

-For example, you may conduct an original study that informs your prospects about social media use in their industry.
-People are curious about what their competitors are up to.
-This makes original research one of the most effective type of premium content to use in your content marketing campaign.
+This powerful combination makes original research one of the most effective type of premium content to use in your content marketing campaign.
 It demonstrates to your best prospects that you “know their industry” and have relevant expertise.

 Target Market Analysis